lucacros/2324_Projet2A_PedaleGuitare/JournalDeBord.md

 Presentation of 2nd year projects, explanation of grading criteria and expectations.

 Allocated budget of €40 per head.
-Spreadsheet for orders (available soon)
+Spreadsheet for orders (available soon).

 Brainstorming started